 Merchant Navy Day

-Following the service, there will be luncheon put on by the Maritime Museum and a wreath will be laid at sea in the Museum’s marina from the vessel Nautilus.
+Following the service, there will be refreshments put on by the Maritime Museum and a wreath will be laid at sea in the Museum’s marina from the vessel Nautilus.

 About Merchant Navy Day: